 Connecticut are known for their cold, snowy winters.
 The combination of heavy snow and subfreezing temperatures create ideal conditions for ice dams to form.

 The experts at ServiceMaster Restore of Litchfield County can repair damage caused by ice dams, including roof and gutter damage and water damage inside of your home.
-Contact us today to schedule an estimate for water damage restoration in Bristol, Danbury, Newtown and the surrounding areas of Connecticut.
+Contact us today to schedule an estimate for water damage restoration in Bristol, Danbury, Milford and the surrounding areas of Connecticut.

 Ice dams form when there’s snow on your roof, but a few other things must happen before they can cause damage.